LogentriesCommunity/le_android/README.md

  - context: for example, if in an Activity class, use ``getApplicationContext()``, or if in an Application class, use ``getBaseContext()``.

- - datahub_address: is the IP Address of your DataHub machine.
+ - datahub_address: is a String of the IP Address of your DataHub machine.

- - datahub_port: is the port of your incoming connection on your DataHub machine.
+ - datahub_port: is an int of the port number of your incoming connection on your DataHub machine.
 The default is port 10000, but this can be changed to any port by altering the /etc/leproxy/leproxyLocal.config file on your DataHub machine and restarting the leproxy daemon using "sudo service leproxy restart".

+- customID - is a String of the customID you may wish to add to your log events.
+This is different from the deviceID which is now automatically set and entered into your logs.

 The logger will now add the android deviceID as a Key Value Pair in your logs.
 This requires API 9 and above.